thomasnordahl-dk/tester/docs/native-test-runners.md

 directly depend on phpunits code coverage classes, should you whish to replace the coverage driver with another coverage library (if such a thing exists).
 Admittedly this might be a bit of an "overkill" at such an early stage of the librarys life time.

+## Command Line Script
+The command line script located in `dist/tester` utilizes the `CommandLineFactory` and the `CommandLineArguments` to create a runner and fetch the suites from the designated test file.

+Check out the implementations for inspiration for ways to write custom test runner scripts.